Kushal1402/LiveChat/README.md

 # LiveChat

 ## Description
-A modern chat application using React, Node.js, and MongoDB with Socket.io for real-time messaging, providing users with fast and dynamic conversations.
+A modern chat web-application using React, Node.js, and MongoDB with Socket.io for real-time messaging, providing users with fast and dynamic conversations.

+This project is currently in the MVP stage.
+It is an early version of the software that includes enough features to allow the web-application to be deployed.
+As an MVP, this product is continuously being refined based on feedback, requirements & features.

 ## Built With
 - React